JulianBell106/lamulettipizza/PROJECT.md

 - Reorder button on collected history cards (stopPropagation so card tap still opens detail) and in detail overlay for collected orders — `reorderItems()` clears basket, adds available items, routes to basket page (mobile) or basket panel (desktop)
 - Items removed from menu silently skipped on reorder; if all unavailable a gentle alert is shown — `alert()` acceptable for MVP, replace with toast in demo polish session
 - Firestore composite index on `(customerId, createdAt)` already created for La Muletti ✅ — still a go-live task for each new customer deployment
+- Session 8b audit: no `"lamuletti"` literals found in `app.js` or `kitchen.js` — `CONFIG.vendor.id` used consistently throughout both files
+- `CONFIG.domains` added to `config.js` as a forward-compatible field (unused at runtime) — lists valid domains per deployment for future use in routing, CORS, domain validation
+- `index.html` and `kitchen.html` not grepped in Session 8b — worth a quick scan for hardcoded vendor strings when next editing either file
+- Minor tidy deferred to Session 11: `kitchen.js` `orderCardHTML` hardcodes `£` symbol and `'cash on collection'` string — should use `CONFIG.business.currency` and `CONFIG.ordering.paymentNote`

 ---